48 Idioms About Roads

 Other ways to say: Go fast, speed up

-Fun Fact/Origin: From pushing the gas pedal all the way in a car.
+Fun Fact/Origin: Comes from pressing the gas pedal all the way down in a car so it touches the floor meaning top speed.

 31. In the driver’s seat